astro-otter/otter/paper/paper.md

 * In OTTER we store photometry as close to the actual published value as possible.
 This makes the data more reproducible since it does not rely on complex processing scripts that may have unknown bugs.
-However, this also means that the data is not stored in consistent units (but the units of the photometry point is stored).
+However, this also means that the data is not stored in consistent units (but the unit of the photometry point is stored).
 In the OTTER API we automatically convert the photometry into the user-requested units.
   Specifically, this is done in the
   `Otter.get_phot` and `Transient.clean_photometry` methods.
 This